jwesa/movie-searcher/README.md

-Movie Searcher App using React TypeScript and Styled Components.
+Movie Searcher App using React TypeScript and Redux state management.
+Styled using Styled Components.